The Web address of this

 __ 2-8)Learn these common communication errors and blocks.
 Use process awareness to spot these, and use all seven skills to resolve

-them among people and your subselves.
+them among people and your personality subselves.
 Option - print and use this

 article as a reference as you practice these skills.